 What is the "Perspectives" course all about?

 The University of Chicago is famous for its tradition of general education courses in the social sciences.
-Our core class exemplifies this tradition on the graduate level.
+Our core class exemplifies this tradition at the graduate level.
 It is the first mission of the “Perspectives” course to provide all students with the fundamental vocabularies and historical understandings they will need to function as graduate students in the Division of the Social Sciences.